techwise-technologies/tsuki-digital/DEPLOYMENT.md

     [ Note : Keep a Copy of the Username & Password, this shall be the Admin credentials for the WordPress Application. ]

-Navigate to Your Admin Panel URL and Folow the Instructions to Create an Admin User.
+Navigate to the Portainer Admin Panel URL and Folow the Instructions to Create an Admin User.
 Keep a Copy of the Credentials.
 Log into the Admin UI.

 ### STEP 6 : Proton Bridge Initialization

-In the Admin UI, go to the `Mail_Server` container and stop it temporarily.
+In the Portainer Admin UI, go to the `Mail_Server` container and stop it temporarily.
 This is required to initialize and add your account to the bridge.
 In the shell run the following command.

     docker run --rm -it -v my-webshop_protonmail:/root techwise-technologies/proton-bridge:stable init